raulpy271/portfolioInTerminal/README.md

 ## How to setup

-To use this page, first fork this repository and clone it on your machine, so you will put your information.
+To use this page, first fork this repository and clone it on your machine, so you will can add your information.

 To edit the sections and put your information you should edit the `contentEN` object in the `src/text/` path.

-Besides, and you can and add more sections creating more properties to the object.
+Besides, you can add more sections creating more properties to the object.

 Or if you want to add support to another language you should create an object like these in the mentioned path and import it in the `src/text/textManager.js` file.

 Read the files of the `src/text/` path and you'll understand more about how to edit, add more sections, or support for multiples languages.

 If something isn't clear feels free to open an issue.